Jun-shen/homework/03_data-comm_infor-basis.md

 >
 > Entropy (H) = 256 * (1/256) * log<sub>2</sub>(256) = 8 (bits/sample) <br>
 > Information Rate (R) = 8 * 10<sup>3</sup> = 64 * 10<sup>3</sup> (bits/sec) = 64Kbps.

+> Question 4:
+>
+> We want to send a 1000 messages which only contain 4 sympols (m1, m2, m3, m4), if the probability of m1, m2, m3 and m4 are as described in Q1, i.e. the entropy is 7/4 = 1.75 bits, then 1000 messages needs 1750 bits.
+>
+> If the probability of m1, m2, m3 and m4 are euqally (as Q2), then how much bits we need to transmit this 1000 messages?

+We will see different information rate for the same message which has different entropy.